 The protocol was also influenced by the clinical leadership of NOCD’s Chief Medical Officer, Dr. Jamie Feusner, MD who has been treating OCD for over twenty years and who also is the Director of the UCLA OCD Intensive Treatment Program.
 Dr. Feusner has created a clinical culture within NOCD that prioritizes research and innovation, helping our team use technology to deliver empirically supported treatments to people with OCD more easily.

 “Video telehealth with NOCD provides exciting new opportunities for kids to get treatment.
 It allows the therapist to help kids tackle triggering situations in the home, which are often challenging to reproduce with office visits.
 In addition, we’ve developed innovative tools at NOCD to help kids and parents in-between sessions, which is often the most difficult time.
 This includes tools to help kids resist compulsions and easy ways for kids and parents to message their therapist if they get stuck or need help.
 Importantly, teletherapy for OCD is an evidence-supported form of treatment for children, adolescents, and adults.”

-If you’d like to learn more about working with a NOCD Therapist, please feel free to schedule a free 15 min phone call with our team.
+If you’d like to learn more about working with a NOCD Therapist, please schedule a free call today with our team.
 We’ve released our child and adolescent services to Arizona, California, Colorado, Florida, Georgia, Illinois, Michigan, Maryland, New Jersey, Ohio, Oregon, Pennsylvania, Texas, and Tennessee to start, but we plan on releasing it to the rest of our network soon.